Ignitarium-Renesas/RZV2L_AiLibrary/03_Elderly_fall_detection/README.md

 ./03_Elderly_fall_detection 0 240 640 240 0
 ```

 ## Limitations

-1. Inference time is around 200 ms.
-2. Full body of the person should be visible in the camera.
+1. Full body of the person should be visible in the camera.
+This is the limitation from HR-Net keypoints detector.